meowsbits/sfagenda/README.md

 	  + When should it be done by?

 	- Q: We need to set up a builds site (or cloud storage in general).
-	  + Will this tie-in with a UI at a team website at a page like `/builds`?
+	  + Shall this tie-in with a UI at a team website at a page like `/builds`?
 		  * Who's going to be in charge of this?
 		  * When should it be done by?
 	  + How do we handle the billing?